 And while you can’t change your employment experience — where you worked or what title you held — you can change which of your skills, responsibilities and achievements you choose to highlight.

-There’s no right length for resumes
+There’s no right length

 Make its info as easy to absorb as possible